mkmoisen/pychbase/README.md

     data = table.row('foo')
     assert data == {'f:foo\\0bar': 'baz\00bak'}

-# Happybase compatibility
+# HappyBase compatibility

 One goal of this library is to maintain compatibility with the APIs in HappyBase.

-Check out __init__.py to understand which features of HappyBase I have not yet implemented.
+Check out \__init__.py to understand which features of HappyBase I have not yet implemented.

 In the future, I will force print warnings to stderr in the event a user uses an unimplemented feature.